fuzzylabs/edge-vision-power-estimation/docs/NeuralPower.md

 ### Data Collection

-The authors use a collection of Caffe - a deep learning framework - CNN models for their experiment.
+The authors used a collection of Caffe CNN models for their experiment.

 > [!NOTE]
-> We use [PyTorch Hub](https://pytorch.org/hub/) that contains collection of CNN models for our project.
+> We use [PyTorch Hub](https://pytorch.org/hub/) to retrieve pre-trained CNN models for our project.

 For each model, power consumed and runtime taken for each layer in the model is recorded.

-To measure runtime of each layers, they use Paleo framework, based on research by [Qi et al](https://openreview.net/pdf?id=SyVVJ85lg).
+To measure runtime for each layer, the authors used the Paleo framework, based on research by [Qi et al](https://openreview.net/pdf?id=SyVVJ85lg).

 > [!NOTE]
 > We create a custom TensorRT profiler using [IProfiler](https://docs.nvidia.com/deeplearning/tensorrt/api/python_api/infer/Core/Profiler.html#tensorrt.IProfiler) TensorRT Python API to measure the runtime for each layer in the TensorRT model on the Jetson device.

-Since the experiment is performed on Nvidia GeForce Titan X GPU, the authors use `nvidia-smi` to collect power measurement per 1 ms.
+Since the experiment is performed on a Nvidia GeForce Titan X GPU, the authors used `nvidia-smi` to collect power measurements for model training on a 1 ms interval.

 > [!NOTE]
-> The process for power consumption measurement on the Jetson device is detailed in [Power Consumption and Benchmarking documentation](../jetson/power_logging/docs/Power_consumption.md) document.
+> Our process for measuring power consumption on the Jetson device is detailed in [Power Consumption and Benchmarking documentation](../jetson/power_logging/docs/Power_consumption.md) document.

-The dataset consists of layer-level runtime and power consumption for each layer of all the models.
-The authors focuses on data related to 3 types of layers, particularly, convolution layer, pooling layer and dense or fully-connected layer.
-A power model and runtime model is trained for these 3 layers, a total of 6 models being trained.
+The dataset consists of layer-level runtime and power consumption for all of the CNN models.
+The authors focused on data related to 3 types of layers:

+* Convolutional
+* Pooling
+* Dense

+A power consumption and runtime model is trained for these 3 layers, leading to a total of 6 models.

 ---

 ### Training Model

-Once dataset is collected for all the models of interest, a polynomial-based regression is trained.
+Once the dataset is collected for all the models of interest, a polynomial regression model is trained.
 The authors outline 3 reasons for this choice:

 (i) First, in terms of model accuracy, polynomial models provide more flexibility and low prediction error when modeling both power and runtime.